To Democratic Primary Voters;

 Greetings from Toronto.

-My name is Aidan Monis.
+My writing name is A.M.
 I'm a musician and writer here in the city.
 I'm also involved in what I would call socialism, though I trust you would hesitate to give it such a politically-charged label.
 Our activisms probably amount to what are essentially the same things: signing petitions; walking picket lines; engaging in civil disobedience; charitable donations.
 I could go off here on a tangent about what socialism really means; or why I think you should be a lot more afraid of Barack Obama than you now are; or about the evils of the so-called "free market."
 I could pontificate and rip into you for upholding any one of a million structures of oppression (in which, it must be said, I am also complicit), but I'd instead like to do two things -- convince you to vote for Bernie Sanders, and convince you to at least entertain the possibility of your party moving to the left.

 Our nations, and indeed the entire planet, are at a critical moment.
 Climate change is threatening our very existence as a species.
 The ever-present possibility of global war (over religion, race, oil -- you name it) seems to be drawing nearer each day.
 I won't insult your intelligence by going into detail about these or any other issues threatening humanity - you possess the same mental faculties that I do.